ymolists/website/gitpod/docs/self-hosted/helm-deprecated/index.md

 > ⚠️ **Deprecated Content**
 >
 > The content of this page assumes you are using Helm, which is now deprecated.
+Please use the [Installer](./latest) instead.

 Gitpod, just as you know it from [gitpod.io](https://gitpod.io), can be deployed and operated on your own infrastructure.
 It supports different cloud providers, self-managed Kubernetes clusters, corporate firewalls, and even off-grid / air-gapped networks.